syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>DownArrow</kbd>
 </td>
 <td>
-Move the selection to next row from current selected row when having SelectionMode is Single or SingleDeselect.
-If the selected row is in last row, pressing Down arrow does nothing.If rows is not selected scrolling to next row occurs.
+Moves the selection to next row directly below the current selected row when having SelectionMode is Single.
+Upon reaching the bottom of the screen, pressing down arrow scrolls and applies selection to the next row if the grid has scrollable content.
+If the selected row is the last row of the grid, pressing down arrow does nothing.
+In `Multiple` and `SingleDeselect` selection modes, if the next row has already been selected, then pressing down key will deselect the row.
 </td>
 </tr>
 <tr>